juanfranblanco/vscode-solidity/README.md

 ```

 ## Default project structure

 A default project  / library dependency structure is supported as follows:
 ![Screenshot](screenshots/simpleProjectStructure.PNG)

 Libraries will have the same name as their folder they are included.
 Solidity files will be in the 'src' folder.
 Libraries will be included in the 'lib' folder.

 Currently there is no name conflicting resolution, so the first library found matching a name, will be the first one used.

 ## Code completion

-Just press Ctlr + Space or Command + Space to autocomplete statements, currently are supported autocomplete of all the storage variables, functions and events (with snippets) included in the current document and every document in the import chain.
+Just press Ctlr + Space or Command + Space to autocomplete statements, currently supported all the storage variables, functions and events (with snippets) included in the current document and every document in the import chain.
+Also supported all the global variables, global functions, types and units.

 ![Screenshot](screenshots/autocompletedemo.gif)